Prague’s Best Cuisine: A Little Taste of Central Europe

 Pork and Dumplings and Fried Cheese, Oh My!

-One of Prague’s most famous restaurants that serves classic Czech cuisine is called Lokal.
+One of Prague’s most famous restaurants that serve classic Czech cuisine is called Lokal.
 Their roast pork with bread dumplings dish, known to the locals as Vepřo-knedlo-zelo, is a traditional dinner meal often served with sauerkraut.
 Interchangeably, potato dumplings can also be served with the dish and are a popular substitute.

-Besides from its hearty dinners, Lokal is also known for its delicious pub food.
+Besides its hearty dinners, Lokal is also known for its delicious pub food.
 Drinking beer is basically a lifestyle choice in the city, and what better to pair with a cold pint than Prague’s national delicacy, known as fried cheese.
 Served battered and fried, this gooey, delicious snack can be made using a variety of different cheeses.

-Cheese lovers have to look no further than Lokal, because while their version of smažený sýr is pan-fried, they also offer a lighter, pickled cheese snack called nakládaný hermelín, which has a consistency and taste similar to Camembert, and is served with fresh bread, peppers and salad.
+Cheese lovers have to look no further than Lokal because while their version of smažený sýr is pan-fried, they also offer a lighter, pickled cheese snack called nakládaný hermelín, which has a consistency and taste similar to Camembert, and is served with fresh bread, peppers and salad.

 If a sit-down restaurant is not what you’re looking for, fried cheese can be found at any street vendor around Prague, a quick and easy delicacy if in a hurry.

 Nothing to fear, Tartare is here

 Although tartare can be somewhat of a daunting order at a restaurant, the Czechs serve it up completely uniquely.
 Tatarák is minced beef served with an egg on top and is often paired with ketchup, mustard, onion, or various other condiments on the side as mixing options.
 The meat is then placed on top of topinky, which is toasted bread that has been rubbed with fresh garlic.